Ripley's Believe It or Not by Ripley’s Believe It or Not! for April 25, 2017

 12. Radedsmiley

-meg_grif about 7 years ago
+meg_grif over 7 years ago

 The temperature thing isn’t worded correctly.
 It doesn’t make sense to say one temperature is a number of times colder than another.
 I think what they meant was that the created temperature was only one trillionth the temperature of liquid nitrogen.
 Both temperatures must be measured from absolute zero.